Ewert-Technologies/notarytool-kotlin/README.md

 | `retrieveSubmissionLog()`   | A convenience method that calls `getSubmissionLog()` and returns the log as String.                                                                                                                |
 | `downloadSubmssionLog()`    | A convenience method that calls `getSubmissionLog()` and downloads the log as file.                                                                                                                |

+Please refer to the [notarytool-kotlin API Docs](https://apidocs.ewert-technologies.ca/notarytool-kotlin/current) for complete documentation details.

 ### Error Handling

 Errors are handled using a Result type, using the [kotlin-result](https://github.com/michaelbull/kotlin-result) library.
-The Result type, has two subtypes, `OK<V>`, which represents success and contains the value to be returned, and `Err<E>`, which represents failure, and contains an `NotaryToolError` subtype.
+The Result type, has two subtypes, `OK<V>`, which represents success, and contains the value to be returned, and `Err<E>`, which represents failure, and contains an `NotaryToolError` subtype.
 In general, when a function returns a Result type, the Result will either contain the success value, or it will contain an error type.
 See below for some examples.